 Ruby is the beautiful birthstone of July.
-Ruby is what is known as a precious stone and has been very highly valued throughout history.
-It is known as the king of precious stones.
+Ruby is what is known as a precious stone and has been very highly valued throughout history, known as the king of precious stones!

 Appearance: Inclusions are common, however they do not decrease the value of the stone, instead they help to determine the natural gemstones to the synthetic ones.
-As a rough stone ruby appears dull and 'greasy', but when cut, it has great luster.
-Ruby has a trigonal crystal structure and many occur as a tabular shape (flat - tale like).
+As a rough stone, ruby appears dull and 'greasy', but when cut, it has great lustre.
+Ruby has a trigonal crystal structure and many occur as a tabular shape.

 Rarity: Rubies are a little rarer than sapphires.
-There is no shortage of small ruby gemstones, however, large rubies with a high carat are much more rare.
+There is no shortage of small ruby gemstones, however, large rubies with a high carat are much rarer.

-MOH's Scale Hardness: Ruby measures 9 on the hardness sale.
+Moh's Scale Hardness: Ruby measures 9 on the Moh's hardness sale.
 It is the hardest mineral after diamond.
-It is 7x harder than Topaz, which is next on the hardness scale.
-A rubies hardness varies in different directions.
+It is 7x harder than topaz, which is next on the hardness scale.
+A ruby's hardness varies in different directions.